owncloud-archive/documentation/admin_manual/appliance/installation.rst

 .. image:: ../images/appliance/portal.png
    :alt: Portal page.

-If you want to create new users and groups, or download apps from the univention appcenter click on the "System and domain settings".
-Login as the "Administrator" using the password that you supplied during the configuration wizard earlier.
+If you want to create new users and groups, or download apps from the Univention appcenter click on the "**System and domain settings**".
+Login as the "**Administrator**" using the password that you supplied during the configuration wizard earlier.

 .. image:: ../images/appliance/login-to-the-virtual-appliance.png
    :alt: Administer the ownCloud X Trial Appliance.